JustynMK/aqa-academy/README.md

 # Coding rules
 ## Excluded folders
-1. .venv folder.
+1. .venv folder:
 This folder is excluded.
 For information on creating a virtual environment using venv, refer to the official Python documentation: https://docs.python.org/3/library/venv.html
-2. Reports
+2. Reports:
 Exclude this folder to avoid conflicts during Git pushes.

 ## Dependency updates